 So, how do I become a skip tracer?
-The easiest way to get started in this business is to get hired by a private investigator.
+The easiest way to get started as a skip tracer is to get hired by a Private Investigator.
 Starting off as a process server or judgment recovery specialist – or even in collections, can also jump-start the process.

 What is Skip Tracing?

 Skip tracing is not just a matter of running simple searches on any number of the specialized databases available for those in the business.
 Real skip tracing means that you actually contact the person you are looking for, (if necessary), or contact a relative, neighbor or friend to verify that they are living and/or working at such and such a place.

 It’s not like on those worthless “Internet Detective” sites where you pay good money to get a list of people with the same name in the state.
 Big help that is.
 No, skip tracers have access to much more powerful databases – and they know how to use them.